The due dates for all labs are on the labs, and in the calendar.

 - Complete it.

-- And then scan/photo it and send it as ONE document through Canvas.
-Please do send it as ONE document.
-It is MUCH harder to grade if you send each page as a separate file.
+- And then scan/photo it and send it as ONE PDF document through Canvas.
+Please do send it as ONE PDF document.
+With the pages in ORDER, please.

 - Late labs will not be accepted.